-Does your facility conduct quarterly audits on a sample of dispensers to ensure all the following: Paper towels, soap dispensers, and alcohol-based hand sanitizer dispensers are refilled when they are Yes empty or near empty; and Nο Batteries in automated paper towel dispensers, soap dispensers, and alcohol-based hand sanitizer dispensers (if automated dispensers are used in the facility) are replaced?
-5) Do all rooms and bed spaces in your surgical and treatment areas have: an alcohol-based hand sanitizer dispenser located at the entrance to the room or bed space, and Yes alcohol-based hand sanitizer dispenser(s) located No inside the room or bed space that are equally accessible to the location of all patients in the room or bed space?
-6) Does your facility conduct audits of the volume of alcoholbased hand sanitizer that is delivered with each activation of a wall-mounted dispenser (manual and automated) on a sample of dispensers in your facility at all the following times: upon installation, whenever the brand of product or system changes, whenever adjustments are made to the dispensers?
-Yes No OR Does not apply, wall-mounted dispensers are not used Has your facility conducted an audit of the volume of alcoholbased hand sanitizer that is delivered with each activation of a wall-mounted dispenser (manual and automated) on a sample of your facility's existing dispensers if there have been no changes to any dispensers?
+4) Does your facility conduct quarterly audits on a sample of dispensers to ensure all the following: Paper towels, soap dispensers and alcohol-based hand sanitizer dispensers are refilled when they are empty or near empty, and Batteries in automated paper towel dispensers, soap dispensers and alcohol-based hand sanitizer dispensers are used in the facility) are replaced? o Yes o No 5) Do all rooms and bed spaces in your surgical and treatment areas have: an alcohol-based hand sanitizer dispenser located at the entrance to the room or bed space, and alcohol-based hand sanitizer dispenser(s) located inside the room or bed space that are equally accessible to the location of all patients in the room or bed space? o Yes o No 6) Does your facility conduct audits of the volume of alcoholbased hand sanitizer that is delivered with each activation of a wall-mounted dispenser (manual and automated) on a sample of dispensers in your facility at all the following times: upon installation, whenever the brand of product or system changes, and whenever adjustments are made to the dispensers?
+OR Has your facility conducted an audit of the volume of alcoholbased hand sanitizer that is delivered with each activation of a wall-mounted dispenser (manual and automated) on a sample of your facility's existing dispensers if there have been no changes to any dispensers?
 If "no" or "does not apply, wall-mounted dispensers are not used," skip question #7 and continue to question #8.
+Yes No Does not apply, wall-mounted dispensers are not used

-7) Do all the audited dispensers deliver, with one activation, 1.0 mL of alcohol-based hand sanitizer OR a volume of alcohol-Yes based sanitizer that covers the hands completely and requires No 15 or more seconds for hands to dry (on average)?
+7) Do all the audited dispensers deliver, with one activation, 1.0 mL of alcohol-based hand sanitizer OR a volume of alcohol- 0 Yes based sanitizer that covers the hands completely and requires 0 15 or more seconds for hands to dry (on average)?